'We did it:' Victim's family reacts to guilty verdict

 BRIGHTON, N.Y.
-(WROC) — On Monday, a jury found James Krauseneck guilty of murdering his wife with an ax, as was sleeping 40 years ago.
+(WROC) — On Monday, a jury found James Krauseneck guilty of murdering his wife with an ax in her sleep 40 years ago.

 Within seconds of hearing the verdict: “We did it…we did it!
 Justice for Cathy,” said Annet Schlosser, Cathy’s sister.